katzenpost/katzenpost/specs/lioness.rst

 4. Implementation Considerations
 ================================

-   When chosing the underlying stream cipher or MAC, implementors may wish to consider the initialization overhead such as key scheduling, as the performance impact can be non-negligible depending on algorithm choice.
+   When choosing the underlying stream cipher or MAC, implementors may wish to consider the initialization overhead such as key scheduling, as the performance impact can be non-negligible depending on algorithm choice.